umrover/mrover-workspace/admin/workflow_wiki/README.md

       problems.
 This should be deleted when the correctness of the refactored version is confirmed.
       ```
+    * Use `git status` and `git log` often!
+    * Push your changes to your remote repository.
+      ```sh
+      git push origin <your branch name>
+      ```
     * Repeat this step as many times as necessary until your have met all the requirements laid out in the description of the issue you are working on.

+3. Testing code changes.
+    * Perform full system testing and integration testing to verify your changes and verify no regression to other changes as a result of your changes.
+      If you find any bugs related to your code, go back to step 2.
+      If you find any bugs not related to your code, create an issue.
+    * For details on how to do thorough testing on MRover, please see any software team lead or technical advisor.

 ### Example
 For this demo, we will be resolving